-Expectations at this age are increased and the need for fitness in matches increases - Therefore, Graeme makes sure the team are put through their paces with agility, dribbling and drills that help the kids find space and time on the ball.
+Expectations at this age are increased and the need for fitness in matches increases - Therefore, Steve makes sure the team are put through their paces with agility, dribbling and drills that help the kids find space and time on the ball.

 Only 1 training session per week allows the kids to juggle their busy social lives (and time on their phones!)